michaelmilleryoder/fanfiction-nlp/README.md

 This script processes a directory of fanfiction files and extracts relevant text to characters, as well as fic AU metadata.

-The script completes:
+The script does:
 * Character coreference
 * Character feature extraction
 	* Quote attribution
 	* Assertion (facts about a character) attribution
 * Character cooccurrence matrix
 * Alternate universe (AU) extraction from fic metadata

 ## Input